BruceMacD/XRay-Pneumonia-Classifier/README.md

     * cleaning up notebook + working on report.
 * August 8 - 7 hrs (Seth) - playing with regularizers, investigating resnet issue.
 I'm pretty sure we're borked when it comes to using resnet.
 Just trying to figure out why. https://stackoverflow.com/questions/50364706/massive-overfit-during-resnet50-transfer-learning & https://github.com/keras-team/keras/issues/7177 & https://github.com/keras-team/keras/pull/9965 .
 Seems to be known issue with ResNet50
 * August 9 - 5.5 hrs (Seth) - researching links from yesterday, ran resnet with augmentedPretrainedOutputNode.
 Working on + research of ensemble learning. https://hackernoon.com/training-your-deep-model-faster-and-sharper-e85076c3b047 & https://towardsdatascience.com/ensembling-convnets-using-keras-237d429157eb
   * Although there could be a few more experiments we could do for it (ie, check Keras Batch Normalization techniques), I think issues concerning why resnet sucks may be better left as an open question / something we explore further in the report.
+* August 10 - 6 hrs (Seth) - researching ensemble learning, created + ran ensemble model using vgg16 and inceptionv3 (got alright results).
+Tried different things with the ensemble learning, like using undersampled data and creating another layer on top of the ensemble.
+Started figuring out a way to do stacked ensemble learning (I was using an average before).
+Worked on report.

 ## Resources (TODO: formatting)